drmikehenry/svnwrap/README.rst

 License
 -------

-Svnwrap is available under the terms of the MIT license; see LICENSE.txt file for more details.
+Svnwrap is available under the terms of the MIT license; see LICENSE.rst file for more details.

 Changes
 -------

-See the file CHANGES.txt for details on changes to svnwrap.
+See the file CHANGES.rst for details on changes to svnwrap.